eltociear/website/src/lib/content/overview/en/index.md

 ### 2. The Heart — *Indigenous & Traditional Knowledge Governance*

-This is the bottom-up, wisdom-based foundation that provides the "heart and soul" for the GGF.
-Rooted in principles of decolonization, ecological relationship, and intergenerational accountability, this pillar centers Indigenous-led, bioregional governance as the primary source of ethical guidance and land-based wisdom.
-It ensures that the reformed "hardware" is operated with a regenerative, just, and life-affirming ethos, grounding global coordination in the ancient instructions for living in right relationship with the Earth.
+This pillar represents the GGF's foundational commitment to providing the "heart and soul" for the entire ecosystem.
+It is rooted in the principles of decolonization, ecological relationship, and intergenerational accountability.

+The ultimate vision for this pillar is to **center Indigenous-led, bioregional governance** as the primary source of ethical guidance.
+Its purpose is to ensure the reformed "hardware" is operated with a regenerative and just ethos.
+This can only be achieved through a process of **authentic co-creation**, grounding global coordination in the "ancient instructions" for living in right relationship with the Earth.

-**Key Components**:
+To honor this commitment, the GGF's current design serves as a **placeholder and an invitation** for this collaborative work.
+It proposes a potential architecture for discussion, revision, and leadership with Indigenous partners, which includes key components such as:

+**Proposed Key Components for Co-Creation**:
 - Bioregional Autonomous Zones (BAZs) with Indigenous sovereignty
-- Earth Council (Kawsay Pacha) providing moral authority and planetary coordination
+- An Earth Council (Kawsay Pacha) to provide moral authority
-- Rights of Nature legal framework protecting ecosystems as persons
+- A Rights of Nature legal framework protecting ecosystems
-- Traditional Knowledge protection protocols preventing appropriation
+- Protocols to ensure Traditional Knowledge protection

 ### 3. The Nervous System — *The Integrated Meta-Governance Framework*